nimh-nif/SCNI_Toolbar/README.md

 ![SCNI Toolbar](https://user-images.githubusercontent.com/7523776/28806598-f6078df4-763e-11e7-8d4a-e6a2b8e97e10.png)

 The SCNI Toolbar is a library of Matlab / GNU Octave functions and graphical user interfaces (GUIs) that provide behavioural neurocientists with a simple and intuitive method of loading, editing, and saving parameters for a variety of systems involved in visual neurophysiology and neuroimaging experiments.
-More specifically, the toolbar is intended to be use din conjunction with experiments programmed using PsychToolbox extensions in Matlab/ GNU Octave, under the PLDAPS framework.
+More specifically, the toolbar is intended to be used in conjunction with experiments programmed using PsychToolbox extensions in Matlab/ GNU Octave, under the PLDAPS framework.
 Currently supported systems include:

 Visual stimulus presentation: